 Sometimes if the object seems like it is slowly making its way out, then close monitoring of its progress is appropriate until it is safely passed or stops moving and becomes critical.

 Vigilance is the answer!

 Check your garden for hazards such as stones or fruit.
-Don’t leave a pet unattended with a toy (in case they chew and swallow pieces) unless it is designed to be indestructible.
+Don’t leave your pet unattended with a toy (in case they chew and swallow pieces) unless it is designed to be indestructible.

-- Small Animal Surgery.
+- Fossum, Theresa Welch, DVM, MS, PhD, DACVS.
+Small Animal Surgery.
 4th edition.
-Theresa Welch Fossum.
-Publisher: Mosby.
+Mosby.

 This pet health content was written by a veterinarian, Dr. Pippa Elliott, BVMS, MRCVS.
 It was last reviewed Dec.
 11, 2014.